tari-project/rfcs/src/RFC-0314-VNCSelection.md

 Every time a new VN-Key is assigned a new expiry date is calculated.
 Because the [miner]s calculate the VN-key, they also calculate the new VN-key every time it expires.
+# Process of choosing committees when an instruction needs to be processed

+For each instruction, the substates involved in this instruction **MUST** be known before they can be processed.
+For each involved substate, the address of the substate is mapped to a shard (which is a specific point in the shard space).
+For each shard, the VN committee is constructed from `COMMITTEE_SIZE/2` VNs to the left and right of the shard, in the [VNKey Merkle tree].

+Thus, a single instruction will have a maximum N * `COMMITTEE_SIZE` validator nodes processing it, when N is the number of involved substates.

 ## Committee Creation
 Because we have the base layer where each VN needs to publish a registration transaction, we can get base_node and miners to keep track of all active VNs.
 We represent all VNs in a (balanced) Merkle tree with the VN_keys as leaves.
 We declare a constant `COMMITTEE_SIZE` which can be changed in the consensus constants.
+For the sake of simplicity, `COMMITTEE_SIZE` MUST be an even positive integer.
 For the sake of simplicity, `COMMITTEE_SIZE` MUST be an even positive integer.

 As per the Cerberus algorithm, validator nodes are responsible for managing _sub-states_, rather than contract semantics.